How can I get a Henry Ford MyChart account?

 - If you’re a Henry Ford patient, you can login to your Henry Ford MyChart account, and access and print your vaccination record.
 Go to Health, then Health Summary, and then choose Immunizations.
 (Or go to Health Summary and then Immunizations through the app.)
 Note: This is a digital vaccination record and not a CDC card.
 You can also call your primary care provider for assistance.

 Helpful hints: Take a photo of your vaccination card or record and keep it on your phone.
 Do not laminate your card.
-If third shots are received or boosters are developed, the record of your booster can be added to your card.
+If third shots are received or boosters are developed, the record of your additional shots can be added to your card.